rbspy/rbspy.github.io/src/using-rbspy/record.md

    * `callgrind`: generates a callgrind-formatted file that you can view with a tool like `kcachegrind`.
    * `summary`: aggregates % self and % total times by function.
 Useful to get a basic overview
-   * `summary_by_line`: aggregates % self and % total times by line number.
+   * `summary-by-line`: aggregates % self and % total times by line number.
 Especially useful when there's 1 line in your program which is taking up all the time.
  * `--file`: Specifies where rbspy will save formatted output.
  * `--raw-file`: Specifies where rbspy will save formatted data.
 Use a gz extension because it will be gzipped.